LightAndLight/lightandlight.github.io/posts/2023-06-26-nominal-sets-proofs.md

 ## Proof 20

-Finitely supported functions between nominal sets are exponential objects.
+Finitely supported functions between nominal sets are exponential objects in $Nom$.
 <a href="nominal-sets#proof-20-link">↩</a>

 Firstly, not all functions are finitely supported, which means that in general $A \rightarrow B$